pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 * `term-vocab` contains vocabular stems with representative IDs, the end marker is `/`
 * `term-vecs` contains occurrences of the terms in docs.
 First ID is always vocab ID followed by all the doc IDs terms occurred in, the end marker is `/`
 * `term-mst` contains word ID followed by context-word ID followed by co.occurrences and mutal similarity values.
 This is only available for words that occurre in at least 2 documents

+**Parsing problems**:<br />
+* the spaces between the seperator `/` and the entries is diffrent in documents, queries and relevance assessements
+* relevance assessements: there are many spaces and newlines to remove before getting the raw numbers

 **Source:** http://ir.dcs.gla.ac.uk/resources/test_collections/npl/